8 examples of using personality in financial services communication

 Sure, drop in an anecdote to help spice up a blog post.
 Share a story or talk about an achievement you’re proud of.

-But if you’re just talking about you and your business, you become like that awful first date that won’t shut-up about their semi-prestigious job and fancy car.
+But if you’re just talking about you and your business, you become like that dreaded dude or dudette at a networking event that won’t shut-up about their semi-prestigious job and fancy car.

 Ask questions.
 Be conversational.
 Be helpful and interested in your readers.